-Dr. Aston was trained as a poultry veterinarian and has expertise in virology, immunology, vaccines, and poultry management.
-She obtained her veterinary degree from Cornell University and her Ph.D. from the University of Georgia, and she was a postdoctoral fellow at the University of California, Davis.
+Emily holds a B.A. and DVM from Cornell University and a Ph.D. in poultry virology and immunology from the University of Georgia, and she was a postdoctoral researcher at the University of California, Davis.

 Through these experiences, I’ve developed a unique point of view.
 Grit is more important than IQ.
 Empathy is key to building products that people love.
 Most importantly, a positive impact can produce outsized returns.

 I’m now a technology investment associate at Osage University Partners, a VC firm ($600M AUM) that invests exclusively in startups that are commercializing university research.

 Dr. Jolly earned his PhD from Cornell University in Ithaca, NY and his BSc in Dairy Technology from NDRI, India with a Gold Medal standing.
 He shares a U.S. Patent with Dr. F. V. Kosikowski specializing in enzyme modification of foods and cheese.
 His research work at General Foods and Pfizer Pharmaceutical Research where he specialized in modified plant proteins, fermentation derived proteins, enzyme modification of proteins.
 Dr. Jolly has another patent on Enzyme modified proteins at Pfizer.
 Dr. Jolly has even owned his own cheese manufacturing operation.